demitry/patel-netcore-mvc/NetCoreMVC.md

 #### Double Refund StripeException

 Also got a double click refund with the Stripe.StripeException: 'Charge ch_3NnOKiAlqQU8uFZK1Z7FVg6i has already been refunded.'

+### There is some mess with Order and Payment Statuses

+Author of the course mixed these statuses.

 ### Process Delayed Payment [167]
 ## Section 13: Advance Concepts